 Make a batch of these tasty frittata bites filled with gorgeous smoked salmon and flavoursome cherry tomatoes, served with a dollop of buttery béarnaise sauce.
-This is a great dish to have as a starter or to share amongst your party guests.
+This is a great dish to have as a starter or to hare amongst your party guests.

-First make a start on the sauce.
+- First make a start on the sauce.
 Melt butter over a low heat.
 When foaming, take off heat; leave until the milk solids sink to the bottom.
 Sieve to retain the pure butter fat.

-Pour the vinegar into a small pan and add the shallot and 1 tbsp dill.
-Boil for 3 minutes.
+- Pour the vinegar into a small pan and add the shallot and 1 tbsp dill.
+Boil for 3 mins.
 Leave to cool.

-Preheat the oven to gas 6, 200°C, fan 180°C. Cut nonstick baking paper into 12 squares, each measuring 15cm x 15cm (6in x 6in).
+- Preheat the oven to gas 6, 200°C, fan 180°C. Cut nonstick baking paper into 12 squares, each measuring 15cm x 15cm (6in x 6in).
 To make the frittatas, heat the oil in a large frying pan over a medium heat.
-Fry the garlic for 1 minute, then add the tomatoes, spring onions and peas.
-Cook for 3 minutes.
+Fry the garlic for 1 min, then add the tomatoes, spring onions and peas.
+Cook for 3 mins.
 Remove from the heat and stir in the salmon.

-Whisk eggs and cream in a large bowl.
+- Whisk eggs and cream in a large bowl.
 Season.
 Fold in three quarters of the salmon mixture.
 Put squares of baking paper over holes of 12-hole muffin tin.
 Spoon frittata mixture into each and top with some remaining salmon mixture.
-Bake for 20 minutes.
+Bake for 20 mins.

-Meanwhile, finish the sauce.
+- Meanwhile, finish the sauce.
 Put the vinegar mixture into a heatproof glass bowl over a pan of simmering water.
-Add the yolks and lemon juice and whisk for about 6-8 minutes, until thick enough to cover the back of a spoon.
+Add the yolks and lemon juice and whisk for about 6-8 mins, until thick enough to cover the back of a spoon.

-Remove from heat.
+- Remove from heat.
 Add the clarified butter in a steady stream, whisking all the time.
 Fold in remaining dill and season.
 Serve with hot mini frittatas.

-Clarifying the butter intensifies the flavour and increases the smoke point.
+Tip: Clarifying the butter intensifies the flavour and increases the smoke point.
 You can clarify butter in large batches for future use because it keeps well in the fridge.